Skip to main content

 Trust comes from matching claims to evidence and process, not from stacking logos.
 Put your most relevant sample, result, or testimonial next to the offer it supports, and show the basic project path so the buyer can see how work starts, pauses, and moves forward.
 For more page-level proof ideas, see How to Create a High-Converting Freelance Services Page.
 When proof is generic or far from the claim it is supposed to support, buyers fill the gap with doubt.

 Prepare the document path before you publish the page.
 State which tax or business documents you expect to handle, and note that you will confirm current requirements before kickoff.
 Tax guidance can change, and IRS Publication 17 does not cover every situation or replace the law.
-If you mention any threshold on the page, use a placeholder like “Add current threshold after verification” rather than freezing an old number into public copy.
+If a threshold belongs on the page, keep the value out of public copy until you can confirm the current source rather than freezing an old number into the page.
 If you skip that check, you end up making compliance and payment decisions in the middle of client work.

 Yes, if you use it as supporting evidence instead of your main sales argument.
 Add a platform badge, rating, or profile link near relevant proof, then send serious buyers through your own intake form so your scope and payment rules stay consistent.
 If outside proof becomes the whole pitch, your page starts acting like a profile mirror instead of a filter.